Orbifold Singularities, Lie Algebras of the Third Kind (LATKes), and Pure Yang-Mills with Matter: The LAnKe

 After a change of variables, one can show that for $\L _n$, there is a Cartan subalgebra $\mathfrak{h}_{\L_n}$ of dimension $n-1$ so $\Lambda ^{n-1}\mathfrak{h}_{\L_n}$ is one dimensional and there is a one-dimensional root space, where a root is in the dual space of $\Lambda ^{n-1}\mathfrak{h}_{\L_n}$: \be \alpha : \Lambda ^{n-1}\mathfrak{h}_{\L_n}\longrightarrow \C \; . \ee The Dynkin diagram of $\L_n$ has one node corresponding to the single cycle $\P^{n-1}$ in the exceptional divisor of the singularity $\CZ$.

 All the mathematical definitions related to LATKes generalize quite naturally to LAnKes.
 In addition, LATKe Yang-Mills easily generalizes to LAnKe Yang-Mills, and for $\L _n$, LAnKe Yang-Mills theory is an $\mathfrak{so}(n+1)$ gauge theory with matter in the $(n+1)$-dimensional vector representation.
-It would be interesting to see whether the uniqueness of simple LATKes generalizes to LAnKes as well.